priyankarpal/projectshut/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ""
+title: 'BUG: <Title of your Problem>'
-labels: bug
+labels: "\U0001F41E bug"
-assignees: ""
+assignees: ''

 ---

 **Describe the bug**